mahdikhashan/trainer/docs/proposals/2442-jax-runtime-v2/README.md

 #### Story 1

-As a MLOps Engineer, I want to manage JAX distributed training jobs using the Kubeflow Trainer V2
+As a MLOps Engineer or Platform Engineer, I want to manage JAX distributed training jobs using the Kubeflow Trainer V2, so then I can provide blueprints for training of machine learning models on a kubernetes cluster to engineering teams.

 #### Story 2